Quick Start Guide

 Again, it is helpful to run the model output notebook (model_output_notebook.Rmd

-The first time you run all this, it's , it's better to run each command individually as described above to be sure each exits successfully.
-However, eventually you can put all these steps together in a script, like below
+inference run, it's better to run each command individually as described above to be sure each exits successfully.
+However, eventually you can put all these steps together in a script, seen below:

 Note that you only have to re-run the installation steps once each time you update any of the files in the flepimop repository (either by pulling changes made by the developers and stored on Github, or by changing them yourself).
 If you're just running the same or different configuration file, just repeat the final steps